HarrryDCE/Getting-and-Cleaning-Data/README.md

 What you find in this repository
-CodeBook.md: information about raw and tidy data set and elaboration made to transform them README.md: this file run_analysis.R: R script to transform raw data set in a tidy one
+CodeBook.md: information about raw and tidy data set and elaboration made to transform them README.md: this file
+CodeScript.R: R script to transform raw data set in a tidy one